 Investment App Development Cost

-Based on the location and of a development company the price for 1 developmental hour differs from $200 to $50.
+The cost of investment app development depends on the platform, UI/UX design complexity, features complexity, number of integrations, etc. The development team location affects the cost as well – based on it, the price for 1 developmental hour differs from $200 to $50.
 Outsourcing the development to Eastern European offices kills two birds with one stone: you can easily squeeze into the budget due to affordable prices and you get a top-quality product in the end due to high qualifications for local IT professionals.
 Let’s build a table of how much the implementation investment app core functionality could cost.
 On average, a developer’s hourly rate is $50.

 Mind, that the table holds the data which is an approximate calculation.
 Every project is unique and the actual price could be lower or higher based on the development requirements.

 The FinTech world keeps growing, bringing new software products for end-users.
 Changes in the lifestyle and the way households are run nowadays in the Northern American continent and Europe brings keen interest to investment apps searching aside income to bring more stability to the lives of ordinary people.
 AI and neural networks contributed to narrowing the gap between the professional investment world and the public.

 Let’s start writing the story of success together.
 Drop us a line to discuss your idea.